graceezhouu/61040-portfolio/assignments/assignment2.md

        **requires** reservation must exist and be active

-       **effect** cancels the virtual reservation, freeing capacity for others.
+       **effect** cancels the virtual reservation, freeing capacity for others

 ### Essential Synchronizations